 PLANNED OTHER CHANGES TO MTW HOUSING STOCK ANTICIPATED IN THE PLAN YEAR v.
-General Description of All Planned Capital Expenditures During the Plan Year
+General Description of All Planned Capital Expenditures During the Plan Year Narrative general description of all planned capital expenditures of MTW funds during the Plan Year.

 HACSM does not anticipate any changes to the MTW Housing Stock during the FY2024 Plan Year.